 - Lily of the Valley is quite resistant to pests and diseases and has a long life span.

 12 – Hens and Chicks (Sempervivum tectorum)

-This easy-to-grow ground cover plant (member of the Sempervivum class of succulent plants) will survive anywhere, even in the poorest of soils with unwelcoming weather conditions.
+This easy-to-grow ground cover plant (a member of the Sempervivum class of succulent plants) will survive anywhere, even in the poorest soils with unwelcoming weather conditions.

 The plant (mother plant) usually produces small plants (baby plants) around it, hence the name ‘hens and chicks.
 All share a strong bond via an underground runner.

 Though mostly grown for their unique shape and succulent leaves, hens and chicks do flower, usually in mid to late summer.

 Interestingly the blooming signals the beginning of a brand new life cycle in the plant, and at the same time, may imply its demise.

 As the old plant wears off, the new seeds it produces as its flowers give birth to a new generation of captivating succulents.

 These grow slowly, but they are well worth the wait.
 Plus, it’s fun to watch their progress over time.